2017-2018 Board of Directors

 Tammy was born and raised on Vancouver Island, and moved to Kelowna during her teen years.
 She attended the University of Victoria for both her Undergraduate degree in Child and Youth Care and her Master’s of Education Degree in Counselling Psychology.
 Tammy’s 20 year career has always included working with vulnerable populations, including being employed as a child protection and special needs social worker, mental health clinician and team leader of an assessment team.
 Tammy is currently working in private practice in the Okanagan, providing therapeutic support to children, youth and their families.
 She believes strongly in interdisciplinary partnerships and feels very blessed to have many strong relationships with her colleagues.

 Tammy’s contribution to community has included volunteering with many sports organizations as a coach and manager, and with our local school district.
 She leads a joyful and active life with her husband and teen son.
 Tammy is a former board member of the Elizabeth Fry Society, and for the past 8 years, has held various positions on a Microboard that supports an amazing woman who is significantly impacted by Autism.
-In the fall of 2014, she was thrilled to be offered a Director position, and then the Secretary role for Autism Okanagan.
+In the fall of 2014, she was thrilled to become a Director, and then the Secretary for Autism Okanagan until 2017.

 Phil Von Unruh, Director